-This is great for lenders, BNPLs and companies who need to make sure a payment happens before they perform an action, e.g. when a user pays an invoice then you instruct a payout.
+Tracking when customers have paid, is essential for anyone in the B2B SaaS game, including lenders, BNPLs and any company who need to make sure a payment happens before they perform an action, e.g. when a user pays an invoice then you can instruct a payout.

 Reconciliation of expected payments

 Expected payments can be used as a means to watch for transactions arriving in your account.
 We will analyse whether the payment has been paid correctly.
 The statuses of expected payments are: